ElijahMSmith/Daily-Challenge-Problem/README.md

-Designed for the Knight Hacks discord server.
+Designed for the Knight Hacks Discord server.

 Generates a daily LeetCode problem from each of the easy, medium, and hard category.
 Retrieves stats about the problem and organizes them into a Discord embed.
 Also creates a discussion thread for each problem.